Literary language

-A literary language is the form (register) of a language used in its literary writing.
-It can be either a nonstandard dialect or a standardized variety of the language.
+Literary language is the register of a language used when writing in a formal, academic, or particularly polite tone; when speaking or writing in such a tone, it can also be known as formal language.
+It may be the standardized variety of a language.
 It can sometimes differ noticeably from the various spoken lects, but the difference between literary and non-literary forms is greater in some languages than in others.
 If there is a strong divergence between a written form and the spoken vernacular, the language is said to exhibit diglossia.

 The understanding of the term differs from one linguistic tradition to another and is dependent on the terminological conventions adopted.
-Notably, in Eastern European and Slavic linguistics, the term "literary language" has also been used as a synonym of "standard language".

 Literary English

-For much of its history, there has been a distinction in the English language between an elevated literary language and a colloquial idiom.
+For much of its history, there has been a distinction in the English language between an elevated literary language (written) and a colloquial or vernacular language (spoken, but sometimes also represented in writing).
 After the Norman conquest of England, for instance, Latin and French displaced English as the official and literary languages, and standardized literary English did not emerge until the end of the Middle Ages.
 At this time and into the Renaissance, the practice of aureation (the introduction of terms from classical languages, often through poetry) was an important part of the reclamation of status for the English language, and many historically aureate terms are now part of general common usage.
 Modern English no longer has quite the same distinction between literary and colloquial registers.

 English has been used as a literary language in countries that were formerly part of the British Empire, for instance in India up to the present day, Malaysia in the early 20th century and Nigeria, where English remains the official language.

 Written in Early Modern English, the King James Bible and works by William Shakespeare from the 17th century are defined as prototype mediums of literary English and are taught in advanced English classes.
 Furthermore, many literary words that are used today are found in abundance in the works of Shakespeare and as well as in King James Bible, hence the literary importance of early modern English in contemporary English literature and English studies.